Ric Wood BMus (Hons)

 After having a choice of flute, clarinet or saxophone from urging parents as a young child in Primary school, Ric chose the saxophone not knowing that music would soon become his life.
 At only twenty one years of age, Ric studied his BMus (Hons) at The University of Huddersfield graduating as the most able and concentrated jazz player.
 Ric is now a professional multi-instrumentalist and even had a scholarship at university on double bass.
 He now plays all primary woodwind instruments (and others!!) to professional level and is constantly striving to push his performance with his success in his musical activities reflecting this dedication and love to music.

-Updated bio coming to new website - launching May 2021!
+Updated bio coming to new website - watch this space!

 Ric is currently recording demo after demo with a full release for his first solo album (World Ashore) coming Winter 2018.
 This is the year of videos and recordings for Ric, with a new Youtube channel now launched and weekly recordings being added, all alongside the album of course.